-A failure by the City to comply with the Undertaking will not constitute a default under the 2019A Bonds, the Indenture, or the Bond Ordinance, and beneficial owners of the 2019A Bonds are limited to the remedies described in the Undertaking.
+A failure by the City to comply with the Ondertaking will not constitute a default under the 2019A Bonds, the Indertaking.
 See "-Consequences of Failure of the City to Provide Information" below, under this caption.
 A failure by the City to comply with the Undertaking must be reported in accordance with the Rule and must be considered by any broker, dealer or municipal securities dealer before recommending the purchase or sale of the 2019A Bonds in the secondary market.
 Consequently, such a failure may adversely affect the transferability and liquidity of the 2019A Bonds and their market price.